oracle/cloudtestdrive/readme.md

 + [AppDev Infrastructure lab](AppDev/AppDevInfra.md) - Set up the infrastructure to run your applications : create a Database and Application Servers, using DBaaS and JCS

-+ [AppDev Development lab](AppDev/devcs-docker/Dev2OKE.md) - In this lab, you’ll learn how to build a Docker image for a Node.js REST service on Oracle Developer Cloud Service (DevCS), and push it to a Docker registrie such as Oracle Cloud Infrastructure Registry.
-Then you will deploy your application on an OKE Managed Kubernetes cluster.

 + Using **Wercker** CI/CD pipelines to [deploy an Angular Node application](AppDev/K8S/readme.md)

 + Run your first **serverless Functions** [using FnProject](AppDev/functions/function2_lab.md)